-The Michigan Department of Environment, Great Lakes, and Energy is proud to present the Great Lakes Microplastic Summit, a dynamic one-day, virtual event uniting scientists, professionals, policymakers, and community members to explore the growing impact of microplastics on our freshwater systems.
+The Michigan Department of Environment, Great Lakes, and Energy presented the Great Lakes Microplastic Summit, a dynamic one-day, virtual event uniting scientists, professionals, policymakers, and community members to explore the growing impact of microplastics on our freshwater systems.

-From cutting-edge research to real-world challenges, this summit dives into the latest knowledge on microplastics in surface water and drinking water.
-Through engaging presentations and interactive discussions, we'll explore four key areas:
+From cutting-edge research to real-world challenges, this summit dove into the latest knowledge on microplastics in surface water and drinking water.
+Through engaging presentations and interactive discussions, we explored four key areas:

 - Where Do Microplastics Go?
 Understanding Their Movement in the Environment